-Any business which owns or rents all or part of a property which is used for any non-domestic purpose is legally obliged to pay business rates for that property.
-The amount you have to pay depends entirely on the rateable value of the property which is determined by the annual market value of the property which you own or rent.
+Any business which owns or rents all or part of a property used for any non-domestic purpose is legally obliged to pay business rates for that property.
+The amount you have to pay depends entirely on the rateable value of the property, which is determined by the annual market value of the property which you own or rent.

 You may be in a position where you are unable to pay your business rates.
 If this is the case, there are options available to you.

-What happens if I don’t pay my business rates?
+What happens if I do not pay my business rates?

 Councils across England and Wales take a similar approach when dealing with businesses who have not paid their business rates.
 They are likely to: